tldr-pages/tldr/pages/common/htop.md

 `htop --user {{username}}`

-- Displays processes hierarchically in a tree view to show parent-child relationships:
+- Display processes hierarchically in a tree view to show the parent-child relationships:

 `htop --tree`